HiYue/vuepress-plugin-robots/README.md

     'robots': {
         /**
          * @host
-         * Mandaroty, You have to provide the host URL */
+         * Mandatory, You have to provide the host URL */
         host: "https://your-website",
         /**